docsforadobe/after-effects-scripting-guide/docs/general/project.md

 `app.project.dirty`

-#### NOTE
-This functionality was added in After Effects 17.5 (CC2020).
+?> **Note:** This functionality was added in After Effects 17.5 (CC2020).

-#### WARNING
-This method/property is officially undocumented and was found via research.
+!> **Warning:** This method/property is officially undocumented and was found via research.
 The information here may be inaccurate, and this whole method/property may disappear or stop working some point.
 Please contribute if you have more information on it!

 **Description**

 True if the project has been modified from the last save; otherwise false.

-“Dirty” projects will have an `*` in the project window title.
+"Dirty" projects will have an `*` in the project window title.

 **Type**